Synthetify/synthetify-protocol/docs/docs/technical/state.md

 * **max_supply** - limit of tokens that can be minted.
 It exists to increase safety of the platform (can be changed by the admin)
 * **settlement_slot** - slot when an asset will have a [settlement](/docs/technical/minting#settlement) (never by default)

+### _AssetsList_ inside SDK

+Assets List can be fetched by using:

+    await exchange.getAssetsList(assetsList)

+Where _exchange_ is instance of _Exchange_ singleton.
+Argument _assetsList_ is PublicKey, that can be found in state.
+Whole structure is similar, but arrays are trimmed to correct length.

 ## Decimal
 In many places in synthetify code there is a need for numbers with decimal places.
 Tokens have them, percentages can be saved as them as well as interest rate.
 To avoid floating point numbers _Decimal_ was created.